 - (1) Stormwater runoff rates and volumes,

 - (2) Flooding,

 - (3) Soil erosion,

 - (4) Stream channel erosion,

 - (5) Nonpoint and point source pollution, and

 - (6) Sediment transport and deposition.

-- B. Changes in stormwater runoff contribute to increased quantities of water-borne pollutants and alterations in hydrology that are harmful to public health and safety and the natural environment; and
+- B. Changes in stormwater runoff contribute to increased quantities of water-borne pollutants and alterations in hydrology that are harmful to public health and safety and the natural environment;

-- C. These effects can be managed and minimized by applying proper design and well-planned controls to manage stormwater runoff from development sites.
+- C. These effects can be managed and minimized by applying proper design and well-planned controls to manage stormwater runoff from development sites; and

+- D. It is the intention of the Board of Commissioners to enact provisions which are identical to those existing under the laws of the State of North Carolina, and provisions which in no event are more restrictive of the landowners of Henderson County than those of the State of North Carolina.